makrai/notes/zhang2310-socioprag-64-lang.md

     93.00, 49.00, and 76.8 on SentengSoc (not included in either xP3 or P3),
     * BLOOM-Bactrian still performs poorly (accuracy= 53.60) after instruction

 ### 5.2.3 How do LLMs perform across different SM tasks?
-They are

 * inferior at humor and antisocial language detection
 * relatively better at sentiment and emotion recognition tasks